MicrosoftDocs/windows-powershell-docs/docset/windows/remoteaccess/add-bgprouter.md

 ```

 ### -LocalASN
-Specifies the local AS Number of the BGP Router instance.
+Specifies the local AS Number of the BGP Router instance, see [AS numbers by IANA](
+https://www.iana.org/assignments/as-numbers/as-numbers.xhtml) for the list of 32 bit AS numbers.

 ```yaml
 Type: UInt32